crrips/blackjack/README.md

 ## 🚀 Launch

-Firstly, create a .env file and set the values
+Firstly, create an .env file and set the values
 ```
 TOKEN = ""
 DB_NAME = ""